abacchi00/dropull-challenge/README.md

 <br/><span style="color: gray">Notes: with Emotion library</span>
 - :heavy_check_mark: Use of TypeScript
 - :heavy_multiplication_x: Use of [Storybook](https://storybook.js.org/)
-- :heavy_multiplication_x: Loading transitions between pages (e.g. [react-loading-skeleton](https://github.com/dvtng/react-loading-skeleton))
+- :heavy_check_mark: Loading transitions between pages
 - :heavy_multiplication_x: Accessibility concerns
 - :heavy_multiplication_x: A demo website running on Vercel, Netlify or any other similar free platform
 - :heavy_check_mark: It doesn't have to be pixel perfect but follow the layout